Sylvania Campus

 Provides an opportunity to implement an instructor-approved and team-based project.
 Explores projects in electronics, renewable energy systems, wireless/data communications and/or automation/robotics.
 Culminates in the development and presentation of a final design.
 Prerequisite: EET 256A.
 Audit available.

-Introduces electronic control systems using programmable logic controllers (PLC).
-Emphasizes analysis of ladder logic and basic operation, programming, and troubleshooting of PLCs.
-Prerequisite: EET 113, EET 123.
-Prerequisite/concurrent: EET 221.
+Introduces the implementation of programmable logic controllers (PLC).
+Emphasizes analysis of ladder logic used in industrial control applications.
+Includes an introduction to basic operation, programming, and troubleshooting of PLCs, switches and relays.
+Recommended: EET 242.
+Prerequisites: EET 221.
 Audit available.

 EET 272.
 Motors and Motor Controls.
 3 Credits.